 Although not always signed as such at the park/reserve entrances, a 4×4 is definitely needed.
 Sometimes we were even asked by DWNP (Department of Wildlife and National Park) gate attendants what type of vehicle we were driving.

-If travelling in the rainy season (spring and summer), you can expect flooded tracks making roads impassable for periods of time.
+If travelling in the rainy season (spring and summer), you can expect flooded tracks to make roads impassable for periods.
 Expect delays in your travel plans.

-In the dry season, deep washouts are difficult to cross which is where the added ground clearance of a 4×4 is welcomed.
+In the dry season, deep washouts are difficult to cross, where the added ground clearance of a 4×4 is welcomed.

 Weather and track conditions can be unpredictable at any time of year, so regardless of season, you should travel with suitable vehicle recovery equipment.
 The minimum is a jack, shovel, tow ropes and tyre traction aids.